aayush1607/ai-flash-cards/test/README.md

-# AIFlash Test Suite
+# AI Flash Cards Test Suite

-This directory contains all tests and utility scripts for the AIFlash application.
+This directory contains all tests and utility scripts for the AI Flash Cards application.

 ## Directory Structure